GeniusesOfSymfony/WebSocketBundle/Resources/docs/RPCSetup.md

 For an application based on the Symfony Standard structure, you can register services in either your `app/config/services.yml` file or your bundle's `Resources/config/services.yml` file.
 For an application based on Symfony Flex, use the `config/services.yaml` file.

 RPC handlers must be tagged with the `gos_web_socket.rpc` tag to be correctly registered.
+Note that when autowiring is enabled, your service will be automatically tagged.

 ```yaml
 services: